HPC MPI Exercise 3: Hands-On Lab -- Fire!!

 The phenomenon we'll be modeling is a forest fire.
 The model we'll use is simplified so that we can understand it easily, which reduces its representational accuracy.
 This simplicity-vs-accuracy tradeoff is common in modeling: models are (by definition) imperfect representations of the phenomena they represent, and the more simplified the model, the less accurately it represents the complexities of the real world.

 Despite being imperfect, such models can be useful.
-For example, the model we will be examining might be used by park rangers to determine when it is safe (or unsafe) for campers to have campfires.
+For example, the model we will be examining might be used by a local weather service to determine the threat-level of wildfires, or by park rangers to determine when it is safe (or unsafe) for campers to have campfires.

 Getting Started